 Analyzing and tracking issues in a log file during emergencies can be a challenge for administrators.
 The log file monitor tracks errors in logs generated from applications on Windows and Linux servers.
 The benefits of log file monitoring include:

-- Monitor log data for any particular event or pattern
+- Monitor log data for any event or pattern

 - Identify errors for any failure